Kureev/react-native-navbar/README.md

 - **title** - (Object, React Element) - Either plain object with configuration, or React Element which will be used as a custom title element.
 Configuration object has following keys:
   - **title** - (String) - Button's title
   - **tintColor** - (String) - Title's text color

+- **isLeftHide** - (Boolean, false) - default left button visible, if set props true can hide button, also can set state isLeftHide false/true by event
+- **isRightHide** - (Boolean, false) - default right button visible, if set props true can hide button, also can set state isRightHide false/true by event

 ### Usage with Webpack
 This module uses JSX syntax and requires a compiler such as [babel](https://babeljs.io/).